wcavalheiro/wcavalheiro/README.md

 👋 Hi, I’m Willian Cavalheiro, @wcavalheiro
-I'm studying Computer Science in University Uniritter!
+- I'm studying Computer Science in University Uniritter!.
 I'm work with Infrastructure of IT, but i study for become a software engineer.

 <!---
 wcavalheiro/wcavalheiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.